The Treaty of Westminster ends England's involvement in the Franco-Dutch War.

 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

-Fire destroys most of the Palace of Whitehall in London.
+Fire destroys most of the Palace of Whitehall in London on on January 4, 1698.
 The fire was caused by a maidservant drying linen over a charcoal brazier.

 It destroyed most of the royal complex leaving only the Banqueting House standing This event marked the end of Whitehall as the primary royal residence, with subsequent royal residences moving to St. James's Palace and Kensington Palace.

-China cedes the Island of Hong Kong to the British as a result of the First Opium War.
-The treaty was followed in 1898 by a 99-year lease in that allowed Britain to control even more land.
-The lease ended in 1997.
+The treaty was followed 56 years later in 1898 by a 99-year lease that allowed Britain to control even more land with the lease ending in 1997.

-1853, January 4 - Solomon Northrup, who was born a free person of color in what is now Minerva, New York, legally regains his freedom after being kidnapped, sold into slavery and spending 12 years as a slave.
+Solomon Northrup, who was born a free person of color in what is now Minerva, New York, legally regains his freedom on January 4, 1853, after being kidnapped, sold into slavery and spending 12 years as a slave.
 Northrup was a farmer, laborer, and musician.
 He later wrote about his experiences in "Twelve Years a Slave."
 More

 The first successful appendectomy is performed by Dr. William Grant in Iowa; saving the life of 22-year-old Mary Gartside.
 The event was a major turning point in treating appendicitis.